Why sports broadcasters in China cannot currently rely on copyright law to protect against unauthorised livestreams (and possible solutions)

 - In-venue streaming & broadcasting of live sports events – key legal issues for U.S. clubs and leagues

 - How Sweden’s new gaming and betting market works and its potential impact on the sports industry

 - Sport and media rights – the year in review 2018/19

-Ms. Guo Cai oversees the LexVeritas Sports and International Law Group, Jin Mao Law Firm (People's Republic of China), the first Chinese law firm to have a practice group dedicated to the sports industry.
+Ms. Guo Cai oversees the International Law and Sports Business practice, Jin Mao Law Firm, the first Chinese law firm to establish a practice dedicated to the sports industry.
 Ms. Cai graduated from Harvard Law School and China University of Political Science and Law.
 She also held an LLM in Human Rights (distinction) from the University of Hong Kong.
-Admitted to practice in China and the US (New York), Ms. Cai specialises in international dispute resolution and sports law, growing with the Chinese sports industry and connecting international best practice with sports in China.
+Admitted to practice in China and the US (New York), Ms. Cai specializes in international dispute resolution and sports law, with the aspiration to grow with the Chinese sports industry and connect international best practice with sports in China.